promesoft/KicadJE-MidiToCV/README.md

 # Kicad-MidiToCV
 Midi to CV in Eurorack or as standalone

-## Status - Rev B - Ongoing PCB layout
+## Status - Rev B - Ongoing PCB layout and Sch update

 ## Status - Rev A Mounted - Midi code in progress
 ### Issues and Notes